alelab-upenn/graph-neural-networks/README.md

 * ___Local Activation Functions___.
 Local activation functions exploit the irregular neighborhoods that are inherent to arbitrary graphs.
 Instead of just applying a pointwise (node-wise) activation function, using a local activation function that carries out a nonlinear operation within a neighborhood has been shown to be effective as well.
 The corresponding architecture is named <code>LocalActivationGNN</code> and is available under <code>Modules/architectures.py</code>.
 In particular, in this code, the __median activation function__ is implemented in <code>Utils.graphML.MedianLocalActivation</code> and the __max activation function__ is implemented in <code>Utils.graphML.MaxLocalActivation</code>.
 For more details on local activation function, and whenever using these operational layers, please cite the following papers

-L. Ruiz, F. Gama, A. G. Marques, and A. Ribeiro, "[Invariance-Preserving Localized Activation Functions for Graph Neural Networks](http://arxiv.org/abs/1903.12575)," _IEEE Trans.
-Signal Process._, 5 Nov.
-2019, accepted for publication.
+L. Ruiz, F. Gama, A. G. Marques, and A. Ribeiro, "[Invariance-Preserving Localized Activation Functions for Graph Neural Networks](https://ieeexplore.ieee.org/document/8911416)," _IEEE Trans.
+Signal Process._, vol. 68, no. 1, pp. 127-141, Jan.
+2020.

+* ___Time-Varying Architectures___.
+The Selection and Aggregation GNNs have a version adapted to handling time-varying graph signals as well as time-varying shift operators, acting with a unit-delay between communication with neighbors.
+These architectures can be found in <code>architecturesTime.LocalGNN_DB</code> and <code>architecturesTime.AggregationGNN_DB</code>.
+For more details on these architectures, please see (and if use, please cite)

+F. Gama, E. Tolstaya, and A. Ribeiro, "[Graph Neural Networks for Decentralized Controllers](http://arxiv.org/abs/2003.10280)," _arXiv:2003.10280v1 [cs.LG],_ 23 March 2020.

+E. Tolstaya, F. Gama, J. Paulos, G. Pappas, V. Kumar, and A. Ribeiro, "[Learning Decentralized COntrollers for Robot Swarms with Graph Neural Networks](http://arxiv.org/abs/1903.10527)," in _Conf.
+Robot Learning 2019._ Osaka, Japan: Int.
+Found.
+Robotics Res., 30 Oct.-1 Nov.
+2019.

+* ___Graph Recurrent Neural Networks___.
+A graph RNN approximates a time-varying graph process with a hidden Markov model, where the hidden state is learned from data.
+In a graph RNN all linear transforms involved are graph filters that respect the graph.
+This is a highly flexible architecture that exploits the graph structure as well as the time-dependencies present in data.
+The architecture can be found in <code>architecturesTime.GraphRecurrentNN_DB</code>.
+For more details please see, and when using this architecture please cite,

+L. Ruiz, F. Gama, and A. Ribeiro, "[Gated Graph Recurrent Neural Networks](http://arxiv.org/abs/2002.01038)," submitted to _IEEE Trans.
+Signal Process._

 ### Examples <a class="anchor" id="examples"/>

 We have included an in-depth [tutorial](tutorial.ipynb) <code>tutorial.ipynb</code> on a [Jupyter Notebook](http://jupyter.org/).
 We have also included other examples involving all the four datasets presented [above](#datasets), with examples of all the architectures [just](#architectures) discussed.

 * [Tutorial](tutorial.ipynb): <code>tutorial.ipynb</code>.
 The tutorial covers the basic mathematical formulation for the graph neural networks, and considers a small synthetic problem of source localization.
 It implements the Aggregation and Selection GNN (both zero-padding and graph coarsening).
-This tutorial explain, in-depth, all the elements intervining in the setup, training and evaluation of the models, that serves as skeleton for all the other examples.
+This tutorial explain, in-depth, all the elements intervening in the setup, training and evaluation of the models, that serves as skeleton for all the other examples.

 * [Source Localization](sourceLocGNN.py): <code>sourceLocGNN.py</code>.
 This example deals with the source localization problem on a 100-node, 5-community random-generated SBM graph.
 It can consider multiple graph and data realizations to account for randomness in data generation.
 Implementations of Selection and Aggregation GNNs with different node sampling criteria are presented.

 * [MovieLens](movieGNN.py): <code>movieGNN.py</code>.
 This example has the objective of predicting the rating some user would give to a movie, based on the movies it has ranked before (following the <a href="http://grouplens.org/datasets/movielens/100k/">MovieLens-100k</a> dataset).
-In this case we present a Selection GNN with no-padding and the local implementation available at <code>LocalGNN</code>.
+In this case we present a one- and two-layer Selection GNN with no-padding and the one- and two-layer local implementation available at <code>LocalGNN</code>.

 * [Authorship Attribution](authorshipGNN.py): <code>authorshipGNN.py</code>.
-This example addresses the problem of authorship attribution, by which a text has to be assigned to some author according to their styolemtric signature (based on the underlying word adjacency network; details <a href="http://ieeexplore.ieee.org/document/6638728">here</a>).
-In this case, we test different local activation functions.
+This example addresses the problem of authorship attribution, by which a text has to be assigned to some author according to their styolmetric signature (based on the underlying word adjacency network; details <a href="http://ieeexplore.ieee.org/document/6638728">here</a>).
+In this case, we test different local activation functions (median, max, and pointwise).

+* [Flocking](flockingGNN.py): <code>flockingGNN.py</code>.
+This is an example of controlling a robot swarm to fly together at the same velocity while avoiding collisions.
+It is a synthetic dataset where time-dependent architectures can be tested.
+In particular, we test the use of a linear filter, a Local GNN, an Aggregation GNN and a GRNN, considering, not only samples of the form (S_t, x_t), for each t, but also delayed communications where the information observed from further away neighbors is actually delayed.

 ## Version <a class="anchor" id="version"></a>

+* ___0.3 (May 2, 2020):___ Added the time-dependent architectures that handle (graph, graph signal) batch data as well as delayed communications.
+These architectures can be found in <code>architecturesTime.py</code>.
+A new synthetic dataset has also been added, namely, that used in the Flocking problem.
+Made the <code>Model</code> class to be the central handler of all the machine learning model.
+Training multiple models has been dropped in favor of training through the method offered in the <code>Model</code> class.
+Trainers and evaluators had to been added to be effective intermediaries between the architectures and the data, especially in problems that are not classification ones (i.e. regression -interpolation- in the movie recommendation setting, and imitation learning in the flocking problem).
+This should give flexibility to carry over these architectures to new problems, as well as make prototyping easier since training and evaluating has been greatly simplified.
+Minor modifications and eventual bug fixes have been made here and there.

 * ___0.2 (Dec 16, 2019):___ Added new architecture: <code>LocalActivationGNN</code> and <code>LocalGNN</code>.
 Added new loss module to handle the logic that gives flexibility to the loss function.
 Moved the ordering from external to the architecture, to internal to it.
 Added two new methods: <code>.splitForward()</code> and <code>.changeGSO()</code> to separate the output from the graph layers and the MLP, and to change the GSO from training to test time, respectively.
 Class <code>Model</code> does not keep track of the order anymore.
 Got rid of <code>MATLAB(R)</code> support.
 Better memory management (do not move the entire dataset to memory, only the batch).
 Created methods to normalize dat aand change data type.
 Deleted the 20News dataset which is not supported anymore.
 Added the method <code>.expandDims()</code> to the <code>data</code> for increased flexibility.
 Changed the evaluate method so that it is always a decreasing function.
 Totally revamped the <code>MovieLens</code> class.
 Corrected a bug on the <code>computeNeighborhood()</code> function (thanks to Bianca Iancu, A (dot) Iancu-1 (at) student (dot) tudelft (dot) nl and Gabriele Mazzola, G (dot) Mazzola (at) student (dot) tudelft (dot) nl for spotting it).
 Corrected bugs on device handling of local activation functions.
 Updated tutorial.